akhand227/lewisSignalingResults-analysis/README.md

  ### Conclusion
 1. As expected, biased movement outperformes Random Movement when it comes establishing signaling systems.
 2. Random movement may be used a succesful tactic to reach convention with more number of agents and lesser space.
-3. Eavesdroppers when allowed to play the Signaling game (in the subsequent rounds) can optimise the game in all conditions (traditional and asymmetric) in two ways:
+3. Eavesdroppers when allowed to play the Signaling game (in the subsequent rounds) can optimise the game in all conditions (traditional and asymmetric) in two ways: <br>
- -> By increasing the chances of reaching convention -> By decreasing the number of interactions it takes among agents to reach convention
+ -> By increasing the chances of reaching convention &<br> -> By decreasing the number of interactions it takes among agents to reach convention